IU14/frameworks_and_languages_module/technical_report.md

 Technical Report
 ================

-(intro describing purpose of report - 200ish words) This report is intended to detail and explain what languages, frameworks and features have been used for the server and client side domains of the FreeCycle website.
+This report is intended to detail and explain what languages, frameworks and features have been used for the server and client side domains of the FreeCycle website.

+Firstly, the report will detail why the prototype server and client are not appropriate for this project & why and will then discuss what features of the frameworks and languages have been used and why.

 Critique of Server/Client prototype